GRAMMY AND ARIA AWARD WINNING MASTERING ENGINEERS AT YOUR FINGERTIPS

 The best of Australian Music

 Studios 301 is Australia’s largest mastering facility, specialising in mastering music for Apple Music, Spotify, CD, Vinyl and all other streaming services and digital releases in a variety of genres.
-Our Engineers are mastering the best of Australian music every day, and so far we have mastered albums selling in excess of 100,000,000 copies!
+Our Award Winning Engineers are mastering the best of Australian and International music every day.

 Our Mastering Service

-Our premium mastering services are tailored to meet your deadlines and creative specifications and bookings can be made quickly here on our website, over the phone 02 9698 5888 , or via email.
+Our premium mastering services are tailored to meet your deadlines and creative specifications.
+Bookings can be made quickly here on our website, over the phone +61 2 8396 7203, or via email.
 You can send your mixes to us for unattended mastering, or come in and attend the session.

 Our award-winning engineers give your music the time and attention it deserves, ensuring every master is at its highest quality sonically, while always maintaining the mix’s original integrity.